 - MAT-07.RP.02.d Explain what a point (x,y) on the graph of a proportional relationship means in terms of the situation, with special attention to the points (0,0) and (1,r) where r is the unit rate.

 - MAT-07.RP.03 Use proportional relationships to solve multi-step ratio and percent problems.

-- MAT-07.NS.01 Apply and extend previous understandings of addition and subtraction to add and subtract rational numbers; represent addition and subtraction on a horizontal or vertical number line diagram.
+- MAT-07.NS.01 Apply and extend previous understandings of addition and subtraction to add and subtract rational numbers; represent addition and subtraction on a horizontal or vertical number

 - MAT-07.NS.01.a Describe situations in which opposite quantities combine to make 0.

 - MAT-07.NS.01.b Understand p + q as the number located a distance |q| from p on a number line, in the direction indicated by the sign of q.
 Show that a number and its opposite have a sum of 0 (are additive inverses).
 Interpret sums of rational numbers by describing real world contexts.